matthewdeaves/willow/DeveloperGuide.md

 By following this workflow, you ensure that all database changes are version-controlled, tested, and can be easily applied across different environments.

+### Coding Standards via PHP CodeSniffer

+I use PHP CodeSniffer (phpcs) to maintain consistent coding standards across the project.
+This tool helps developers adhere to the CakePHP coding style, ensuring readability and uniformity throughout the codebase.
+These tools are run within the Docker development environment, making it easy to maintain code quality regardless of your local setup.
+Below are the commands you can use to check your code for style violations and automatically fix many common issues:

+   - **Alias Commands**:
+     ```bash
+     # to sniff for errors
+     phpcs_sniff

+     #to auto-fix fixable errors
+     phpcs_fix
+     ```
+   - **Raw Commands**:
+     ```bash
+     # to sniff for errors
+     sudo docker compose exec willowcms vendor/bin/phpcs --standard=vendor/cakephp/cakephp-codesniffer/CakePHP src/ tests/

+     #to auto-fix fixable errors
+     docker compose exec willowcms php vendor/bin/phpcbf
+     ```

 ## Unit Tests

 Unit testing is an integral part of maintaining code quality in Willow CMS.
 Tests are located in the `tests/TestCase` directory, with fixtures in `tests/Fixture`.
 Some particularly useful tests to examine include: